-Page Reviewed / Updated - Jan.
-2017
+Page Reviewed / Updated - Mar.
+2019

 In Home (Care) Services are provided locally through the Mississippi network of Area Agencies on Aging.
-Through this program, a variety of services are provided, all of which are intended to help low income seniors remain living in their homes as opposed to being placed, unnecessarily, into full-time residential care homes, such as a nursing home.
+Through this program, a variety of services are provided, all of which are intended to help low income seniors remain living in their homes as opposed to being placed, unnecessarily, into full-time residential care homes, such as nursing residences.
 The intention is to help eligible applicants that do not have a good informal support system to continue to live independently by assisting with Instrumental Activities of Daily Living, (IADL), such as housecleaning, cooking, and doing laundry.

 Residency - Applicants must be legal Mississippi residents.
 There is no waiting period for persons having recently moved to the state.
-However, there may be a wait list for the program on the whole.
+However, there may be a wait list for this program on the whole.
 Therefore, new state residents will naturally fall to the end of the waiting list.

 Age - Applicants must be at least 60 years of age or designated as disabled by the Social Security Administration

 To apply for this program, interested parties should contact their local Area Agency on Aging.
-A complete list of agencies, contact information and the geographic areas they serve is available here.
+A complete list of agencies, contact information, and the geographic areas they serve is available here.

 This program provides assistance to upwards of 4,000 Mississippi residents each year.
-Despite that volume, many additional residents require and are eligible for assistance but do not receive assistance due to budgetary limitations.
+Despite that volume, many additional residents require and are eligible for assistance, but do not receive assistance due to budgetary limitations.
 For these persons, a waiting list exists.